Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ![SetupArtistPorpoise5](/administration/images/SetupArtistPorpoise5.PNG)

 ## Add Password
-You can create a password for your user TamikoThiel through the web interface.
-Enter the url:
+You can create a password for your artist (here "TamikoThiel" with password "gigeldigik") through the web interface.
+Enter the URL with ?artistname=artistpassword:

 https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/crypt.php?TamikoThiel=gigeldigik